NFDI4Chem/knowledge_base/README.md

 ## How to contribute

+Just follow these simple steps:

-Create a fork of the repository.
-Make additions/changes as you required.
-Create pull-request.
+1. Create a fork of the repository.
+2. Make additions/changes as required.
+3. Create a pull-request.

 Your changes will then be reviewed by editors of this page.
 In case of any problems, or if you are unable to contribute via github contact [helpdesk@nfdi4chem.de](mailto:helpdesk@nfdi4chem.de).

 ## Conventions